Quasi-isometric rigidity for graphs of virtually free groups with two-ended edge groups: Building graphs of spaces

 In this section and the next we prove Theorem \ref{thm:main}.
 In this section we build graphs of spaces for the two groups that share a number of properties, while in the next section we construct a common finite cover.

-From now on we will let $G$ and $G'$ denote quasi-isometric groups in $\mathscr{C}^\bullet$ that are hyperbolic relative to virtually abelian peripheral subgroups (recall from the introduction that $\mathscr{C}^\bullet$ is quasi-isometrically rigid).
-Let $\psi:G\to G'$ be a fixed quasi-isometry between them.
+From now on let $G$ be the group from Theorem \ref{thm:main}, i.e. a group in $\mathscr{C}^\bullet$ that is hyperbolic relative to virtually abelian subgroups, and let $\psi:G\to G'$ be a fixed quasi-isometry to another finitely generated group.
+Recall from the introduction that $\mathscr{C}^\bullet$ is quasi-isometrically rigid, and being hyperbolic relative to virtually abelian subgroups is preserved by quasi-isometry as well because of \cite[Theorem 1.6]{DrutuSapir05} and the quasi-isometric rigidity of abelian groups \cite{Pansu83}.
+Hence $G'$ is also a group in $\mathscr{C}^\bullet$ that is hyperbolic relative to virtually abelian subgroups.
 Let $T$ and $T'$ be JSJ trees for $G$ and $G'$ and let $T_c$ and $T_c'$ be their associated trees of cylinders.
 By Theorem \ref{thm:QIpreserveCyl}, there is an isomorphism $\hat{\psi}: T_c \rightarrow T_c'$ such that $\psi$ restricts to quasi-isometries $G_v\to G'_{\hat{\psi}(v)}$ and $G_e\to G'_{\hat{\psi}(e)}$ for $v\in VT_c$ and $e\in ET_c$.
 We know from Remark~\ref{rem:peripheralIsCylindrical} that the cylinder stabilisers for $G$ are virtually abelian, so if $T_c$ is just a single vertex then $G$ is either virtually free or virtually abelian, and such groups are already known to be quasi-isometrically rigid.
 So we may assume that $T_c$ is not a single vertex.

 \begin{notation} Recall that the group $\scrG$ of Hausdorff equivalence classes of quasi-isometries $G\to G$ acts on the tree of cylinders $T_c$ by Corollary \ref{cor:scrGactTc}, and similarly $\scrG'$ acts on $T'_c$.
 From now on it will be convenient to identify $\mathscr{G}$ with $\mathscr{G}'$ via the isomorphism $[f]\mapsto [\psi f \psi^{-1}]$, and to identify $T_c$ with $T'_c$ via the isomorphism $\hat \psi$ given by Theorem~\ref{thm:QIpreserveCyl}.